ddragoti/SitePoint-Mobile-Channel/Articles/api_mobile.md

 ```
 and enter your username and password.
 You should see a admin page with the `Marine` list.
 Click on `Fishes` to add or modify data.
 Add some data to it.

-Up to this point, you have built a working albeit plain Django website.
-We will now incorporate djangorestframework to the site by downloading and installing it from http://www.django-rest-framework.org/#installation .
-One key thing to remember is to add `rest_framework` into the `INSTALLED_APPS` list in `marine/settings.py` and add
+Up to this point, you have built a working, albeit plain, Django website.
+We will now incorporate Django REST framework to the site by downloading and installing it from http://www.django-rest-framework.org/#installation .
+One key thing to remember is to add `rest_framework` into the `INSTALLED_APPS` list in `marine/settings.py` and add:
 ```python
 url(r'^api-auth/', include('rest_framework.urls', namespace='rest_framework'))
 ```
 to the `urls.py` file under the folder `marine`.

-When we installed djangorestframework, it gave us the ability to use serializers, which basically flattens the data obtained from the fish model into string format, either XML or JSON.
-To create a serializer for the fishes model, we create a file under the `fishes` folder and call it `serializers.py`.
-Here are the contents.
+When we installed Django REST framework, it gave us the ability to use serializers, which basically flatten the data obtained from the fish model into string format, either XML or JSON.
+To create a serializer for the fish model, we create a file under the `fishes` folder and call it `serializers.py`.
+Here are the contents:
 ```python
 from fish.models import Fish
 from rest_framework import serializers